-While they have different processes and serve a different purpose, appraisals and inspections do have a few things in common.
+While they have different processes and serve a different purpose, appraisals and inspections do have the following features in common:

-- They both benefit the homeowner and the lender because they ensure the home is worth what you’re paying for it and that it’s safe to live in.
+- They both benefit the homeowner, as an appraisal ensures the home is worth what you’ve agreed to pay for it, while an inspection guarantees it’s safe to live in.

-- Both will uncover any issues that may affect the sale as well as help you feel secure in your decision to either purchase the home or walk away from the deal.
+- Both will uncover issues that may affect the sale as well as help you feel secure in your decision to purchase the home or walk away from the deal.

-- Usually, the homeowner is the one who pays for both the appraisal and the inspection.
+- Usually, the prospective homeowner pays for both the appraisal and the inspection.

-Why Should You Get An Appraisal And An Inspection?
+Why Should You Get A Home Appraisal And An Inspection?

 The home assessment that happens during the appraisal should never be used in place of a home inspection.
-An appraiser seeks to find the value of the home, so their inspection will be different from that of an inspector who seeks to find issues with the home.
-They’ll be looking for different things as they walk through the home.
+An appraiser seeks to find the value of the home, so their inspection, of sorts, will be different from that of an inspector who seeks to find issues with the home.
+The appraiser and inspector will be focused on different aspects of the home as they walk through it.

-The inspection that happens during the appraisal process will not be as in-depth as a separate home inspection.
-As the potential homeowner, it’s in your best interest to get an inspection along with your appraisal.
+The inspection that happens during the appraisal process won’t be nearly as in-depth as a separate home inspection.
+As the potential homeowner, you will be best served to get a formal inspection along with your appraisal.

 Wondering whether you should get an appraisal or inspection first?
 Usually, it’s best to put the inspection first.
-If expensive repairs or deal-breakers come up during the inspection, the appraisal is a moot point.
+If expensive repairs or deal breakers come up during the inspection, the appraisal becomes a moot point.
 This means planning the appraisal after inspection may wind up saving you time and money.

 Choosing The Right Inspector

 A home inspection won’t be as great of a benefit to you if you hire the wrong person for the job.
-When hiring an inspector, get recommendations from your real estate agent, family members or friends.
+When choosing an inspector, seek recommendations from your real estate agent, family members or friends.

-While these services are invaluable for home buyers, they do come with a cost.
-According to HomeAdvisor, you can expect to pay $300 – $400 for an appraisal3 and $270 – $400 for an inspection.4 Of course, the prices for either service may go up if you have a larger home, a multi-unit home or a complex property.
-With a larger home in a high-cost area, you could wind up paying north of $600 or even $2,000 for an appraisal, so it's important to remember costs do vary.
+While inspections and appraisals are invaluable for home buyers, they do come with a cost.
+According to HomeAdvisor, as of late February 2023, you could expect to pay $313 – $421 for an appraisal and $281 – $402 for an inspection.
+Of course, the price for either service may go up if you have a larger home, a multi-unit home or a complex property.
+With a larger home in a high-cost area, you could pay upward of $600 or even as much as $2,000 for an appraisal, so it’s important to remember costs do vary.

-While the title of this article is “Appraisal Vs. Home Inspection,” they aren’t competing entities.
-Both services can work together to protect you and ensure the large investment you’re making is a good one.
-That’s why it’s recommended you get both completed when you’re going through the home buying process.
+The title of this article is “Appraisals Vs. Inspections: How Are They Different?”
+Though it may sound like it here, appraisals and inspections actually aren’t in competition.
+Both services work together to protect you and ensure the large investment you’re making is a good one.
+That’s why it’s widely recommended you have both completed when you’re going through the home buying process.